Camden County released a draft white paper Tuesday on its proposal to regionalize local police forces.

 It would be voluntary for municipalities to join the force, and not every town is convinced.
-Haddonfield, for example, has pushed back against the idea.
+Haddonfield, for example, has .
 Mayor Tish Colombi earlier told Haddonfield Patch that the borough has money-saving shared-services agreements for things like the fire department.

 Other towns have expressed some interest.
 Collingswood Mayor James Maley has said the borough is open to exploring regionalization.
 A previous arrangement to share police services between Collingswood and Woodlynne failed several years ago.

 Click on the PDF documents, above, to view the white paper and FAQ.